Number7tSeven/dont-mention-me/README.md

 cog_reload | Unloads and then reloads a cog.

 ## Setup
-For this bot to run a key.txt file needs to be created in the main directory that only contains the bot token that you intend to use.
+For this bot to run a `key.txt` file needs to be created in the main directory that only contains the bot token that you intend to use.
+Also a `map_quest_key.txt` file will need to be set up for the space cog to use the iss command.